Vicktor007/CurrencyExchanger/README.md

 ### 3. Running the App

-- Build the project using IntelliJ's build system or Maven.
-- Run the main class (often something like `Main.java` or `App.java`).
+- Run the main class in `Main.java`.

 ## 🧪 Troubleshooting